adamsmd/latex-pkg-external/README.md

 I am not an expert on LaTeX programming, so suggestions about better ways to write or package the code are welcome.

-My spare time is very limited and this is not my primary project, so bug reports that include pull requests are more likely to be fixed.
+My spare time is also very limited and this is not my primary project, so bug reports that include pull requests are more likely to be fixed.

-I am also looking for someone to take over maintenance of this package.
+I would be happy to hand over maintenance of this package to anyone with more experience and time than I.

 ### Desired Feature